Shinagawa-monkey/Tasty-Treats-App/CONTRIBUTING.md

 ## Feedback

 We welcome feedback and suggestions for improving Tasty Treats!
-Share your ideas or feature requests by opening an issue or reaching out to me.
+Share your ideas or feature requests by opening an issue or reaching out to us.

 By contributing to this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).